 Whistleblowers have come forward with important new revelations about this misconduct.

-The attack on Director Jon Waters and the famed OSU Marching Band appears to be a Title IX diversion gone wrong.
-Insiders suggest that the trustees sacrificed Waters to divert attention from Athletic Director Gene Smith’s botched Title IX investigation of the OSU Cheerleaders.
+Is the attack on Director Jon Waters and the famed OSU Marching Band a Title IX diversion gone wrong?Some insiders suggest that the trustees sacrificed Waters to divert attention from Athletic Director Gene Smith’s botched Title IX investigation of the OSU Cheerleaders.
 See “Gene Smith mum,” The Lantern, Feb.
 27, 2014.

+I would mention the article but leave out the next part.
+It’s already long, and the allegation is already out there.
+People can read the Lantern article if they want.
+I don’t find Gene Smith a very compelling reason.
+His involvement is speculative; the stuff at the end of the article is fact.
+I would eliminate the next two paragraphs and the header.

-Diversion from Gene Smith’s botched Title IX investigation
+Diversion from Gene Smith’s botched Title IX investigation?

-The Title IX coordinator in the Gene Smith affair, Andrea Goldblum, left her position shortly after Smith fired the coaches, including Lenee Buchman, but Goldblu now gives innocuous reasons for her departure that lack credibility.
+The Title IX coordinator in the Gene Smith affair, Andrea Goldblum, left her position shortly after Smith fired the coaches, including Lenee Buchman, but Goldblum now gives innocuous reasons for her departure that lack credibility.
 Neither Michael V. Drake nor Jeffrey Wadsworth had prior experience with the OSU band’s storied tradition.
-By contrast, Drake’s Stanford band can best be described as quirky knuckleheads.
+By contrast, Drake’s Stanford band can best be described as quirky.
 So, it appears that Drake & Co. decided to sacrifice Jon Waters to salvage Gene Smith’s career; assuming any backlash would be short lived.

 It also appears that Drake & Co. played upon the historical jealousy of the OSU School of Music over the Marching Band’s popularity in order to get the cooperation of the provost, Joseph E. Steinmetz, and the music school directors, Richard L. Blatti and Russel C. Mikkelson.
 Waters had just generated $30 million for the music school from the Apple iPad commercial.
-Those funds were probably burning a hole in their pockets.
 Waters was a highly productive innovator who was showing them up in this internecine musical rivalry.

-What if Leslie Wexner’s Victoria’s Secret models had dotted the “I” during midnight ramp?

-Ironically, unlike Victoria’s Secret’s Leslie Wexner, who has OSU buildings named after him for donations of lesser amounts, Waters was fired.
-Oddly, the Waters Report cites Victoria’s Secret purchases by OSU band women as somehow salacious.
-Presumably, had Leslie Wexner proposed that Victoria’s Secret models grabed sousaphones and dotted the I, that event would be on the 6:00 news with OSU having negotiated a piece of the advertising revenue.
-Can anyone say “Double Standard?”

-Datapoint to be explored: Speaking of Wexner, Leslie Wexner just resigned from the OSU Trustees and his wife, Abigail Wexner, was appointed on Jul.
-3, 2014, along with Alex R. Fischer― just 11 days before the Waters firing.

-Actors in this OSU scandal
+This is a red herring.
+Not germane.Actors in this OSU scandal